code-chandan/MechaGrip/journal.md

 ## MechaGrip
 ### July 10th Motor Hunt Begins
-Honestly, I spent my whole morning deep diving into servo motors and stepper torque stats, and it was a STRUGGLE.
-Every time I thought I found the one, it was either weak AF or way too pricey.
-In the end, I just went with an MG996R Servo Motor with a planetary gearbox ‘cause it packs a punch.
-Is it extra?
-100%.
-But honestly, MechaGrip deserves all the torque, no room for disappointment here.
+bro i spent my entire morning just drowning in servo + stepper motor torque charts like i had 30 tabs open, datasheets, reddit threads, yt videos... felt like i was prepping for an engineering final i didn’t sign up for.

+every time i found one that looked solid, it was either mad weak (like bro couldn’t even lift a pencil) or stupid expensive like why does a motor cost more than my whole build lol. i was tryna do math like “ok 9.4kg/cm... divided by leverage... times crying”

+after a solid 3hrs of pain i just gave up being sane and got an MG996R. but i didn’t stop there. nah.

 Low-key flex: 3 hours of my life gone, but I did it for the grip.